Moonchild (novel): Influence

 not only references the novel's themes, but the line "hear the mandrake scream" is also a nod to Mandrake Press, the book's original publisher.
 The 1988 album The Nephilim, by English goth rock band Fields of the Nephilim, makes several references to Crowley's work, while the top-charting single "Moonchild" directly references the novel.
 A song by King Crimson, from their 1969 debut album In the Court of the Crimson King also has the same title, but the band's co-founder and lyricist Peter Sinfield has stated that it was not a conscious reference to Crowley's work.

+The supernatural horror film To the Devil a Daughter (1976), loosely based on the novel by Dennis Wheatley, has been described as having a "striking resemblance" to this novel.
 The fantasy film Moon Child (1989), by Spanish filmmaker Agustí Villaronga, was inspired by Crowley's work.
 The unreleased soundtrack for the film was recorded by Australian goth pioneers Dead Can Dance.
 In Mark Frost's epistolary novel The Secret History of Twin Peaks, there is a chapter on Crowley which suggests that Moonchild was a source of inspiration for his and David Lynch's cult TV series Twin Peaks, particularly with its two warring lodges (a Black and a White Lodge), and several minor characters.